bul-ikana/.dotfiles/README.md

 Dotfiles and custom config I use in MacOS to better suit my years-long muscle memory and workflow.

 # MacOS
 * [DefaultKeyBinding.dict](MacOS/DefaultKeyBinding.dict) Binds Keys at the OS level.
+Move to `~/Library/KeyBindings/DefaultKeyBinding.dict`
 * [ModifierKeys.png](MacOS/ModifierKeys.png) Screenshot of Modifier Keys Settings for Keychron Keyboards.

 ## VSCode